-ТОРІС ACCOUNTING METRIC CATEGORY UNIT OF Measure CODE FCX RESPONSE REFERENCES Community Relations Discussion of process to manage risks and opportunities associated with community rights and interests Discussion and Analysis N/A EM-MM- 210b.1 We are committed to responsibly manage our relationships with host communities and Indigenous neighbors.
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES TOPIC Community Relations Discussion of process to manage risks and opportunities associated with community rights and interests Discussion and Analysis N/A EM- MM- 210b.1 We are committed to responsibly manage our relationships with host communities and Indigenous neighbors.
 Constructive dialogue is at the foundation of our relationships with host communities and stakeholders.
 Our engagements help to inform understanding of our actual, potential and perceived impacts.
 It also helps us build a localized understanding of what contributes to community welfare and long-term sustainability, and mutually identify relevant social investment and development priorities to support any gaps.
 Engagements also enable us to share information about our own operational activities, facilitate dialogue and ultimately build trust.
 While our community programs are tailored to the site-specific dynamics of the operation and host community, our overarching objectives in partnership with our local stakeholders are to: (1) build enduring trust, (2) minimize or mitigate any negative impacts from our operations, (3) maximize the positive benefits, (4) support our communities in building resiliency and well-being over the life of the mine, and (5) develop the skills and capacity to thrive beyond the mine.
 For more information on our approach to management of risks and opportunities associated with community rights and interests, please see reference documents.
-(1) 2021 Annual Report on Sustainability: Communities &amp; Indigenous Peoples (2) Sustainability &gt; People &gt; Communities &amp; Indigenous Peoples &gt; Assessing &amp; Managing Impacts page on fcx.com (3) Sustainability &gt; People &gt; Communities &amp; Indigenous Peoples &gt; Land Use and Customary Rights page on fcx.com (4) Sustainability &gt; People &gt; Communities &amp; Indigenous Peoples &gt; Land Use and Customary Rights page on fcx.com (4) Sustainability &gt; People &gt; Communities &amp; Indigenous Peoples &gt; Public Health page on fcx.com Number and duration of non-technical delays Quantitative Number, Days EM-MM- 210b.2 There were no non-technical delays at any of our operations in 2021.
-(1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: GENERAL: Mining Operations Labor Relations Percentage of active workforce covered under collective bargaining agreements, broken down by U.S. and foreign employees Quantitative Percentage (%) EM-MM- 310a.1 Approximately 31% of our global full-time employee population was covered by collective labor agreements on December 31, 2021, broken down as follows: 0% North America 49% Indonesia 66% South America 62% Europe / Other While our North American workforce is not represented by unions, our hourly employees elect to work directly with company management rather than through union representation using our Guiding Principles agreement, which outlines how we work together within the values of the company to achieve our collective goals.
-Please see references for more information on our approach to labor relations .
-(1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: Human Capital: Workforce (2) 2021 Form 10-K, Note 16: Business Segment Information: Labor Matters (3) ESG Performance Trend Data: Workforce (4) 2021 Annual Report on Sustainability: Workforce Number and duration of strikes and lockouts Quantitative Number, Days EM-MM- 310a.2 There were no strikes or lockouts at any of our operations in 2021.
-(1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: HUMAN CAPITAL: Workforce (2) 2021 Annual Report on Sustainability: Workforce
+(1) 2022 Annual Report on Sustainability: Communities & Indigenous Peoples (2) Sustainability > People > Communities & Indigenous Peoples > Assessing & Managing Impacts page on fcx.com (3) Sustainability > People > Communities & Indigenous Peoples > Land Use and Customary Rights at PT-FI page on fcx.com (4) Sustainability > People > Communities & Indigenous Peoples > Public Health page on fcx.com Number and duration of non-technical delays Quantitative Number, Days EM- MM- 210b.2 There were no non-technical delays at any of our operations in 2022.
+(1) 2022 Form 10-K, Items 1. and 2.
+Business and Properties: General: Mining Operations Labor Relations Percentage of active workforce covered under collective bargaining agreements, broken down by U.S. and foreign employees Quantitative Percentage (%) EM- MM- 310a.1 Approximately 30% of our global full-time employee population was covered by collective labor agreements on December 31, 2022, broken down as follows: 0% North America 47% Indonesia 67% South America 60% Europe/Other While our North American workforce is not represented by unions, our hourly employees elect to work directly with company management rather than through union representation using our Guiding Principles agreement, which outlines how we work together within the values of the company to achieve our collective goals.
+Please see reference documents for more information on our approach to labor relations.
+(1) 2022 Form 10-K, Items 1. and 2.
+Business and Properties: Human Captial: Workforce (2) 2022 Form 10-K, Note 16.
+Business Segment Information: Labor Matters (3) ESG Performance Trend Data: Workforce (4) 2022 Annual Report on Sustainability: Workforce Number and duration of strikes and lockouts Quantitative Number, Days EM- MM- 310a.2 There were no strikes or lockouts at any of our operations in 2022.
+(1) 2022 Form 10-K, Items 1. and 2.
+Business and Properties: Human Capital: Workforce (2) 2022 Annual Report on Sustainability: Workforce